On estimating Schatten norm and power distances between quantum states: Preliminaries

 \subsection{Polynomial approximations}

 We now present a few useful results and tools for polynomial approximations.

-\subsubsection{Best uniform polynomial approximations}
+\subsubsection{(Best uniform) polynomial approximations}

-Let $f(x)$ be a continuous function defined on the interval $[-1,1]$ that we aim to approximate using a polynomial of degree at most $d$.
-We define $P^*_d$ as a \textit{best uniform approximation} on $[-1,1]$ to $f$ of degree $d$ if, for any degree-$d$ polynomial approximation $P_d$ of $f$, the following holds:
+Let $f(x)$ be a continuous function defined on the interval $[-1,1]$ that we aim to approximate by a polynomial of degree at most $d$.
+We define $P^*_d$ as a \textit{best uniform approximation} to $f$ on $[-1,1]$ of degree at most $d$ if, for any degree-$d$ polynomial approximation $P_d$ of $f$, the following holds:

 The best uniform (polynomial) approximation of positive (constant) powers $|x|^{\alpha}$ was first established by Serge Bernstein~\cite{Bernstein38,Bernstein38shift}.
 However, the focus here is on the best uniform approximation of \textit{signed} positive powers $\sgn(x) |x|^{\alpha}$, as stated in \Cref{lemma:bestUniformApprox-signedPositivePower}.
 This result is often attributed to Bernstein's work (see, e.g.,~\cite[Equation (10.2)]{Totik06}), and a proof of a more general version can be found in~\cite[Theorem 8.1.1]{Ganzburg08}.